awslabs/mountpoint-s3/README.md

 ## Getting started

 The alpha release of Mountpoint for Amazon S3 is only available by building from source, and only supports Linux.
-These instructions are for Amazon Linux 2, but other Linux distributions should be similar.
+These instructions are for Amazon Linux 2 and Amazon Linux 2023, but other Linux distributions should be similar.

 First, install dependencies, including the Rust compiler via [rustup](https://rustup.rs/):

-    sudo yum install fuse fuse-devel cmake3 clang-devel curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    sudo yum install fuse fuse-devel cmake3 clang-devel git curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh source "$HOME/.cargo/env"

 Now clone this repository and its submodules: